 3 simple ingredients to fade age spots and the ones to avoid

-Years of exposure to the ultra-violet (UV) rays from the sun can leave dark spots on your skin, especially if you have a pale complexion.
+Years of exposure to the ultraviolet (UV) rays from the sun can leave dark spots on your skin, especially if you have a pale complexion.

 If you have age spots, it’s always a good idea to have your dermatologists examine them to be sure that is, in fact, all they are.

-Your dermatologist will certainly have some suggestions, including microdermabrasion, freezing, chemical peels and laser therapy.
+Your dermatologist will undoubtedly have some suggestions, including microdermabrasion, freezing, chemical peels and laser therapy.
 But there are natural ways you can help fade them at home — no visit to the dermatologist necessary.
 There are also sensible, easy ways to prevent new age spots from forming.

 On the downside, there are worrisome ingredients in some products marketed as “age spot correctors” you should be on the lookout for.